jgilleman/CSC120-A7/reflection.md

         If you don't enter floor status, set to 1.
     Cafe:
         If elevator status not mentioned, elevator=false.
-If floor number not specified, nFloors=1 If elevator status not mentioned, elevator=false
+If floor number not specified, nFloors=1 If elevator status not mentioned, elevator=false.
     House:
         If nFloors wasn't specified then set nFloors to 1 If hasDR wasn't specified then set hasDR to true.